haborite/ku1255-firmware-modifier/README.md

    Set the trackpoint speed (default: 1).
 This has nothing to do with Lenovo driver settings or OS mouse settings.
 It is better to adjust these two settings first before modifying this firmware.

 8. **Enable middle button click**
-   Enable middle button click (just like on a standard mouse).
+   Enable middle button click (just like on a standard mouse) even with the official driver on MS Windows.

 9. **Fn / Media Trigger**
    Assign Fn-key functionality in addition to the original behavior of any selected key.